The Psychoactive Properties of Nutmeg Plus 5 Benefits

 Does this want to make you use nutmeg more?
 Probably so, and I would highly recommend the spice, but again, I want to caution you on proper usage.
 Follow recipe directions and use it in moderation.
 More is dangerous.

-How to Use Nutmeg
+How to Use It

 As for usage, most of the time it is a very small amount such as one-quarter of a teaspoon for example, or even half a teaspoon depending on the recipe.
 But people take higher doses all by itself, not mixed into pie batter if you know what I mean!
 Doing so is taking too much!
-People who get into serious health trouble do so because they’re either fooling around trying to get high on the nutmeg, or accidentally putting too much in their recipes (for example, measuring out 1 tablespoon when the recipe only calls for a teaspoon!)
+People who get into serious health trouble do so because they’re either fooling around trying to get high or accidentally putting too much in their recipes (for example, measuring out 1 tablespoon when the recipe only calls for a teaspoon!)

 The adults and children intentionally doing this (and again risking their life!) are using one or two full tablespoons!
 I cannot emphasize enough that this is super dangerous and can lead to life-threatening symptoms.
 Keep an eye on your kids during this time of year when you’re cooking more, and using more nutmeg in the fall/winter recipes which often call for it.